NirajPatel2021/FA21-PATEL-CMSC4374/README.md

 # FA21-PATEL-CMSC4374

 Retrospective:<br /><br />
+   lab6: <br />
+        Time taken to complete assignment: 300 Minutes <br />
+        This assignment is very similar to what we have done before.
+The only thing that is new is the search function. <br />
+        Speaking of which, the main thing I learned was how to install a search function into my angular apps. <br />
+        I also took this chance to figure out how to make the update text interface more user friendly. <br />
+        I am now better prepared for the final project. <br /> <br />
     lab5: <br />
         Time taken to complete assignment: 600 Minutes <br />
         I have learned how to use http callouts to load data from a local json file.
 I also learned how to display images with their URL. <br />